 6 years = 2 semesters @ 75% salary for the 2 semesters

-C. The University shall not give additional funds beyond the percentage indicated for the sabbatical leave.
+3.4.3 The University shall not give additional funds beyond the percentage indicated for the sabbatical leave.

-Central Administration has a responsibility to find additional sources of funding for sabbaticals.
+Central administration has a responsibility to find additional sources of funding for sabbaticals.

-E. If the recipient of the sabbatical leave received a foundation grant or other compensation from non-University sources for the period of the leave, such compensation must be consistent with the objective of the sabbatical experience and approved by the appropriate dean.
+3.4.5 If the recipient of the sabbatical leave received a foundation grant or other compensation from non-University sources for the period of the leave, such compensation must be consistent with the objective of the sabbatical experience and approved by the appropriate dean.

-F. Faculty members are covered by fringe benefits while on sabbatical leave.
+3.4.6 Faculty members are covered by fringe benefits while on sabbatical leave.

-A. Applications for sabbatical leaves shall describe in detail the purpose for which the leave is requested and the manner in which it is expected to improve the applicant's ability to discharge obligations to the University.
+3.5.1 Applications for sabbatical leaves shall describe in detail the purpose for which the leave is requested and the manner in which it is expected to improve the applicant's ability to discharge obligations to the University.

-B. Applications for sabbatical leaves should be submitted to the appropriate department by December 1 of the academic year preceding the academic year in which the sabbatical leave is to occur.
+3.5.2 Applications for sabbatical leaves should be submitted to the appropriate department by December 1 of the academic year preceding the academic year in which the sabbatical leave is to occur.
 The department chair shall forward the application with a recommendation as to its disposition to the dean of the college.
 The dean shall review this application, make a recommendation and, in consultation with the provost, determine if the leave ought to be granted.
 A report and recommendation to this effect shall be submitted to the president and, if the president concurs, to the Board of Trustees for final approval.
 The applicant will receive notice of the final decision by February 15 of the academic year preceding the academic year in which the sabbatical leave is to occur.

-C. Applications by faculty members holding appointments in more than one department or college shall be submitted to and be the subject of a recommendation from each appropriate chair, dean and the provost.
+3.5.3 Applications by faculty members holding appointments in more than one department or college shall be submitted to and be the subject of a recommendation from each appropriate chair, dean and the provost.

-D. Upon the completion of a sabbatical leave, the recipient shall file with the provost, the dean and the department chair a detailed report of activities during the leave and of the extent to which the purposes of the leave were met.
+3.5.4 Upon the completion of a sabbatical leave, the recipient shall file with the provost, the dean and the department chair a detailed report of activities during the leave and of the extent to which the purposes of the leave were met.

-If the review of a tenure-track faculty member shows satisfactory progress towards tenure, he or she is eligible for a one-course reduction of his or her contracted workload for one semester.
+If the review of a tenure-track faculty member shows satisfactory progress towards tenure, the faculty member is eligible for a one-course reduction of the faculty member’s contracted workload for one semester.
 This course reduction must be awarded before the faculty member is granted tenure and is for the purpose of promoting scholarly activity.
-In order to be granted this course reduction, the faculty member must submit to his or her department chair and dean an application describing plans for the research or creative activities he or she plans to pursue during the semester is question.
+In order to be granted this course reduction, the faculty member must submit to the faculty member’s department chair and dean an application describing plans for the research or creative activities the faculty member plans to pursue during the semester in question.
 Such applications must be submitted six months in advance and approved by both the faculty member's chair and dean.
 Before the start of the semester in which the workload reduction is to occur, the dean will forward a list of the names of all faculty members who have been approved for such a reduction to the provost.